 Cedar or other Wood Siding

 With good upkeep, wood siding will last years and years.
-We recommending painting wood siding every 7-10 years and inspecting it on an annual basis to ensure there is no moisture intrusion or paint failure that will lead to further damage.
+We recommend painting wood siding every 7-10 years and inspecting it on an annual basis to ensure there is no moisture intrusion or paint failure that will lead to further damage.

 When you are ready to paint, be sure you work with a painting company that performs thorough exterior surface prep, especially in Seattle where moisture is a huge concern.
 Your exterior painter should also point out failing areas for you and be able to perform the necessary repairs.
 One drawback of wood siding is that it is also prone to paint bubbling or other application problems as the surface deteriorates — excessive moisture (from the outside or inside!) is the main cause of this.
 With a quality paint job, maintenance, and regular inspections/touch-ups, wood siding should stand the test of time.